SNOW CREATIONS EVENT

 - A positive and engaged relationship with the local community, educational institutions, and environmental organizations.

-Our mission is to offer to the pubic nature-oriented opportunities for outdoor recreation, land protection, education and research at Quincy Bog and other properties that are owned or held in conservation easement via the Pemi-Baker Land Trust.
+Our mission is to offer to the public nature-oriented opportunities for outdoor recreation, land protection, education and research at Quincy Bog and other properties that are owned or held in conservation easement via the Pemi-Baker Land Trust.

 Threatened by a developer seeking to fill the bog and sell it for house lots, Quincy Bog was acquired by a group of Rumney residents in 1974.
 Led by naturalist and avid bird watcher George N. “Joe” Kent, the goal was to insure its preservation as a natural area.
 The group incorporated as Rumney Ecological Systems (RES), a non-profit organization whose directors administer the reserve.